iana-org/dnssec-keytools/docs/ksr-processing.md

 ### Verify KSR/SKR chaining

-- **KSR-PREVIOUS**: Check the integrity of last SKR, SKR(n-1), by verifying the KSK signature over each key bundle.
-This verifies the integrity of all the ZSKs in SKR(n-1).
-When this check is performed as part of the KSR signing process, the signatures should be verified using the KSK used for signing the KSR (i.e., using the HSM).

-- **KSR-CHAIN-PRE**: Compare the pre-published ZSK from the last key bundle of SKR(n-1) with the ZSKs published in the first key bundle of KSR(n).
-These keys must be identical.

-- **KSR-CHAIN-POST**: Compare the post-published ZSK from the first key bundle of KSR(n) with the ZSKs published in the last key bundle of SKR(n-1).
-These keys must be identical.
+- **KSR-CHAIN**: Check the integrity of all ZSKs in the last SKR, SKR(n-1), by verifying the KSK signature over each key bundle using the KSK stored in the HSM.
+Then, to build the chain of trust linking the previous KSR to the current, the pre-published ZSK from the last key bundle of SKR(n-1) must match the ZSK published in the first key bundle of KSR(n), and the post-published ZSK from the first key bundle of KSR(n) must match the ZSKs published in the last key bundle of SKR(n-1).

-**KSR-CHAIN-PRE** and **KSR-CHAIN-POST** effectively means that the last slot of SKR(n-1) must have all the same ZSKs as the first slot of KSR(n).

 ## Signing the Key Signing Request